Suchismita-Deb/Suchismita-Deb.github.io/content/post/Spring/Interview/Practice2.md

 Based on the HTTP method (GET, POST, etc.), specific methods like doGet(), doPost(), doPut(), etc., are invoked to process the request.
 **Destruction (destroy())** - The destroy() method is called when the servlet is destroyed, typically when the servlet container shuts down.
 It is used to release resources and perform any necessary cleanup (e.g., closing database connections, file streams).

-### Question 1.
-What is the pom file in maven apart form the dependencies.
+## Question 1.
+What is the use of pom file in maven apart form the dependencies.

 In Maven, the POM file (Project Object Model) is the central configuration file (pom.xml) for a Maven project.
 Apart from managing dependencies, it provides the following functionalities:

-**Project Information**

-Defines basic metadata about the project.
-It includes:
+**Project Information** - Defines basic metadata about the project.
+It includes.

 **groupId**: A unique identifier for your organization or project (e.g., com.example).
 **artifactId**: The project's name, which is usually the name of the generated JAR/WAR file (e.g., my-project).
 **version**: Indicates the current version of your project.
 A typical format is major.minor.patch (e.g., 1.0.0).

-These attributes help Maven identify your project uniquely within a repository.
+These attributes help Maven identify project uniquely within a repository.
 ```xml
 <groupId>com.example</groupId>
 <artifactId>my-project</artifactId>